hasib32/rest-api-with-lumen/readme.md

 If you want you can edit database name, database username and database password.

 #### Migrations and Seed the database with fake data

+First, we need to create a database.
+For homestead user,
 ```
+mysql -uhomestead -psecret

+CREATE DATABASE restapi;

 php artisan migrate --seed
 ```
 ### API Routes